arthurandreev/JavaHealeniumPOC/README.md

 # DEMO

 ## Use case - change in an id used to locate a button breaks a test
 The id that my navigateToAngularMaterialPageTest is using to click on the button that takes me to a new tab has been changed and this will normally make my test fail with no element found exception.
-The web element itself hasn't changed but because the id has been changed it will make the tests that rely on it to fail resulting in false positive failed tests.
+The web element itself hasn't changed but because the id has been changed it will make the tests that rely on it to fail resulting in a failed regression test.

 To simulate this scenario, firstly you need to run the test at least once when it passes to enable Healenium to save a snapshot of the elements on the page to a Postgres DB.
 In this scenario the web locators in the Selenium project and the angular application must match.
 This baseline snapshot image will be used in subsequent test runs to heal elements that face element not found exceptions.